Board Members Click on a name to view more.

 Staff Members Click on a name to view more.

-Mark Bass, CFP®, CPA, LEPAA Treasurer, is a financial planner with Pennington Bass & Associates.
+Mark Bass, CFP®, CPA, AIF®, LEPAA Treasurer, is a financial planner with Pennington Bass & Associates and recognized by Forbes as one of the Top Wealth Advisors in Texas.
 Dedicated not only to arts and entertainment, he also believes in giving back to his community as a committed volunteer.
-A recognized leader and compassionate “giver”, Bass serves as Past President and current Secretary/Treasurer of Civic Lubbock, Inc., and is a past Board member of the South Plains Food Bank.
+A recognized leader and compassionate “giver”, Bass has served as Past President of Civic Lubbock, Inc., Chairman of the City of Lubbock Audit and Investment Committee, and is a past Board member of the South Plains Food Bank and the Lubbock Symphony Orchestra, among others.
 He is also on the board of Lubbock Downtown Development Corporation.

 Tim Collins, LEPAA Chair, is General Partner and Owner of Collins Tile, LLC.
 A man of unwavering integrity and easy communication – his leadership is easily followed by all.
 Dedicated to the community, to the revitalization of downtown Lubbock and to the mission and vision of LEPAA as a whole, no doubt he’s the right man at the helm of this grand effort.
 He also serves as Board member for the Lubbock Economic Development Alliance/Market Lubbock; and is a Board member and past Chairman for the Lubbock Chamber of Commerce.